 Advertising is evolving rapidly in the new digital frontier.
-The AMA’s regular coverage of major events, like the NFL’s Super Bowl, offer some fun and timely way to incorprate advertising projects in the classroom.
+The AMA’s regular coverage of major events, like the NFL’s Super Bowl, offer some fun and timely way to incorporate advertising projects in the classroom.
 Here is a quick list of seven standby assignments and projects that many instructors have successfully executed.

 1. Super Bowl or Large Television Event Assignment